arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of Rohan and Alethea_:

 “What do you want to do while you’re here?” asked the friendly dwarf, of Alethea.
 “Help folks out a bit here and there.
 Perhaps create some new spells that’ll be useful and improve lives.”
 “That sounds wonderful.”
-Alethea added, “I’m hoping to do a bit of the same, but I also want to take a look at the political state of affairs on Earth and see if there are any people being oppressed or who need help.”
+Alethea added, “I’m hoping to do a bit of the same, but I also want to take a look at the political state of affairs on Endor and see if there are any people being oppressed or who need help.”
 “The people of Zior might need your help actually...,” said the dwarf quietly, without explaining further.

 {{
 places['Zior'] = "a small kingdom that been under the rule of an evil king for about fifty years."